aulline13/odin-landing-page/README.md

 # odin-landing-page

 Images taken from: [Pexels](https://www.pexels.com/), [Pixabay](https://pixabay.com/).
-All the credit goes to the authors' of this images.
+All the credit goes to the authors of these images.